It’s Never Too Early To Get Your Affairs In Order

 Having children or experiencing a serious health scare are among the top reasons people start estate planning.
 But it’s wise to get your affairs in order before you are in a situation where you may not be able to voice them.

 At its most basic, estate planning includes the establishment of legal documents such as wills, power of attorney, health care directives, living trusts, privacy authorization, executor designation, minor kid plans, and more.
-A major goal of estate planning is to protect the assets you want to leave to your loved ones from being drained by taxes or creditors.
+For residents of Wichita Falls and Lawton, a major goal of estate planning is to protect the assets you want to leave to your loved ones from being drained by taxes or creditors.

 Schedule a free 15-minute Estate Planning phone consult now.